ifandelse/writing/visionmobile/top5cpts/post.md

 * Qt Linguist enables translation and internationalization in applications - giving you the support of multiple languages within your app (in a single binary).

 ###Cons
 * Qt's tools are advertised as a "complete tool chain", and QML is a proprietary language specific to Qt's stack.
-Committing to this approach is perhaps the most hardended vendor lock-in of any of the approaches we've examined thus far.
+Committing to this approach is perhaps the most hardened vendor lock-in of any of the approaches we've examined thus far.
 * Price.
 Of course, no one expects excellent tooling and cross-platform portability to come cheap.
 However, of the five options we've explored, Qt is the priciest (and you have to contact Digia for pricing specifics).
 Be prepared for a single developer, multiple OS license to exceed €4,000.

 #Reality: You'll Probably Use More Than One